-The courses continue to be in high demand by the men within the prisons as it represents an opportunity to change their lives.
-We have also been able to secure work on Release on Temporary Licence (ROTL) with men going to work on large national projects in the final stages of their sentences in CAT D prisons, which is a programme that both we and the employers are keen to extend.
-Progression into employment rate is at 75% across the courses and the rate of reoffending is below 6%.
+The College also works with several prisons to provide training linked to employment opportunities.
+For example, we collaborate with PES Housing who work with detainees to provide a provision to reintegrate them back into society.
+Detainees secure work on Release on Temporary Licence (ROTL), working on large national projects during the final stages of their sentences in CAT D prisons.
+This provides real work experience whilst serving the remainder of their sentence.
+The progression into employment rate is 75% across the courses and the rate of reoffending is below 6%.